Dasaav-dsv/ds3fps/x64/Release/FPS README.txt

 Middle-of-screen aim - melee swings, shots, spells, thrown items and other attacks aim towards the middle of the screen.
 This makes accurate aim easily achievable, no matter the case.
 Use the firearm mod for a true first person shooter experience﻿

-Free look - holding the lock on keybind in 1st person enables free look, which completely disconnects camera movement from player rotation.
-While running, the span of the angle you can look at is greater
+Free look - holding the interact key in 1st person enables free look, which completely disconnects camera movement from player rotation

 Smooth 1st person running - I believe I achieved a great compromise between the free range of movement running in 3rd person and the additional control in 1st person